-2021 will be another big year for the Trust.
-Sadly, we will say goodbye to our longstanding Chief Executive, Bharat Mehta.
-His legacy will be felt for many years to come.
-Following an external recruitment process, I am delighted that Bharat will be replaced by Manny Hothi, the Trust's current Director of Policy.
-Manny will take up the position from 1 July 2021.
+2021 was a year of change for the Trust itself.
+Most notably, we said goodbye to our Chief Executive of 23- years, Bharat Mehta OBE.
+Following an external recruitment process, he was replaced by Manny Hothi, previously the Trust's Director of Policy.